 “X Factor” for College Readiness

-“X Factor” for College Readiness: Perceptions of Education
+“X Factor” for College Readiness: Social and Emotional Learning (SEL)

 High school coursework and good grades play a significant role in student readiness for college, but they certainly aren’t the only factors.
-Other student and school characteristics can affect preparedness, including Perceptions of Education.
+Other student and school characteristics can affect preparedness, including Social and Emotional Learning (SEL).

 Learn more in one of our latest eBooks, The “X Factors” of College Readiness.
 Other “X Factors” in the eBook include:

 - Student Motivation and Goals

 - Economic and Cultural Makeup of Student Body

 By paying close attention to these “X Factors,” your school can help students become more ready for college, and set them up for a lifetime of success.